Time for another fun filled blog to get you through the weekend!

 “I specially mismatched one pattern match, so that the flowers line up but has though one sheet was cut wrong..
 And in one corner I pulled it down a little bit and then put it back up so that it’s a little bit wrinkled.
 I have attempted to not do a perfect, professional wallpapering job.
 There are a couple of patches, because I want them to be there if people look for them.”

 You should definitely see if you can spot them when you come see the show!

 Lenore’s main overall goal in designing this set, is to have the audience feel a sense of nostalgia.
-She hopes that when the audience walks into the theatre they don’t look at the set and think ‘boy that looks ugly’.
-She wants them to see that this is a home.
-I realistic home that some members of the audience may have lived in or known someone who has lived there.
-Getting a sense of familiarity and connection to the place and yet still knowing they are in a theatre.
+She hopes that when the audience walks into the theatre they don’t look at the set and think "Boy that looks ugly."
+She wants them to see that this is a home: a realistic home that some members of the audience may have lived in or have known someone who has lived there.
+Getting a sense of familiarity and connection to the place and yet still knowing they are in a theatre is Leanore's goal.

 “What I really am hoping is that people walk in and go ‘Oh my gosh!
 This looks like my grandmother’s home’ or ‘ This looks like photos of what my parents homes looked like growing up’...
 I’m trying to show that this is a home that’s filled with love, thoughtfulness and that was done to the best of the people's abilities at the time, given the styles, treads and money.”

 When it comes to designing a set, Lenore views the challenge the same way she views a paid project.
 She treats the director like she would a client.
 She listens to want they want and gives them various options and suggestions to make sure she properly captures their vision with her vision.